Monster-Train-2-Modding-Group/StewardClan/README.md

 Some Example Cards to Discover:

 - Gravitas: Set a Unit's Cooldown to 0.
 - Disarm: Remove an Equipment.
-Give +30 Health.
+Give Construct (a custom status effect) 5.
-- Breaking Point: Deal 100 Damage to all Enemies.
-The Pyre loses 10 damage.
+- Breaking Point: Deal 150 Damage to all Enemies on Train.
+The Pyre takes 10 damage.

 ## Bugs